nikurou/Phonebook-Website/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-A simple phonebook that interacts with a JSON server built with the React framework.
+A simple phonebook React app that interacts with a JSON server.
 User may add, delete, or update numbers/names in the server by using the UI on the site.

 Based on exercises 2.6 - 2.20 from "https://fullstackopen.com/en/"